DawidBartus/goit-javascript-project-fork/README.md

 ### Description

-In this group project I have participated in as a team leader and developer.
+In this group project I have participated in as a scrum master and developer.
 The goal of the project was to create a front-end app with the following functionalities:

 - fetching data from The Movie Database (TMDB) API https://developers.themoviedb.org/3/